 Bourne, Sandwich, Falmouth and Mashpee are Cape Cod towns that are located in the Upper Cape.
 In the Upper Cape you also have access to the quickest ferry connection to the beautiful Martha’s Vineyard.

-The town Bourne is together with Sandwich the towns that are located furthest west and just across the bridge from the mainland.
+The towns Bourne and Sandwich are the towns that are located furthest west and just across the bridge from the mainland.
 Bourne is in fact even divided by the Cape Cod Canal that separates the peninsula from the mainland.

 Sandwich on Cape Cod Bay is known as the oldest town on Cape Cod.
 In the picturesque New England town you find many elegant and historic colonial homes.

 Charming Falmouth is located in the southwestern part of the peninsula.
 Falmouth and its village Woods Hole offers the quickest ferry connection to the picturesque Martha’s Vineyard.
 So it’s the best town to stay on Cape Cod for easy access to Martha’s Vineyard.

 The town Mashpee is located further east on the peninsula.
 There you find more Cape Cod hotels that you easily reach when you come from the mainland.